Matthew-Spina/Mathew-Spina.github.io/README.md

 ## portfolio website

-The porfolio site is mainly done I am trying to find a better way to disply the skills section. avialable at https://matthew-spina.github.io/Mathew-Spina.github.io/
+The porfolio site is mainly done I am trying to find a better way to display the skills section.

-## blog
-I am starting a blog to drive trafic to my porfolio.
+avialable at https://matthew-spina.github.io/Mathew-Spina.github.io/